common-workflow-language/cwl-website/content/README.md

 * Add mobile nav close on click/touch outside
   * This should already be working?!
 * ~~Add GH & Twitter icons to nav ul??~~
-* Create class for red bullet points
+* ~~Create class for red bullet points~~
-  - Or make all bullet points on site red by default??
+  - Make all bullet points on site red by default?
 * Add "Back to Top" button on mobile, for long pages
 * sort & condense table white-space styles
 * Remove hover icon from certain homepage headings/ids??
+* {.page-short} doesn't always work properly on mobile

 ### WebAIM Accessibility Test